Moving Nairobi? Living in Kenya?

 However, expats enjoy one another’s company, and the gated compounds in Karen, Runda, Gigiri, Muthaiga, Rosslyn come at a cost.
-For instance, a couple could live comfortably on 500,000 KSh (£3,320 – $5,690) pm in the more remote regions of the country, but if you prefer a touch of Western civilisation then these expat colonies could see your cost of living rise closer to 900,000 KSh (£6,000 – $10,250) pm.
+For instance, a couple could live comfortably on 500,000 KSh (£3,320 – $5,690) pm in the more remote regions of the country, but if you prefer a touch of Western civilization then these expat colonies could see your cost of living rise closer to 900,000 KSh (£6,000 – $10,250) pm.

 International Schooling in Kenya

 A strong educational background is essential for your child’s competitiveness in accessing the best BSc and MSc degrees.
-As such, educational decisions taken when moving Nairobi could impact greatly upon their future career prospects.
+As such, educational decisions taken when moving Nairobi could impact greatly on their future career prospects.

-The 2014/15 annual tuition fees of the private International School Nairobi (one of the most prestigious) range from 255,000 KSh (£1,700 – $2,900) for pre kindergarten up to 675,000 KSh (£3,960 – $7,685) for year 9-12 students.
+The 2014/15 annual tuition fees of the private International School Nairobi (one of the most prestigious) range from 255,000 KSh (£1,700 – $2,900) for pre-kindergarten up to 675,000 KSh (£3,960 – $7,685) for year 9-12 students.

 Additional costs can substantially increase the provisions required for education funding: